2008 United States House of Representatives elections in Connecticut: District 2

 This district covers eastern Connecticut, including New London and Norwich.
-CQ Politics forecasted the race as 'Democrat Favored'.

 In the closest U.S. House race of 2006, Democrat Joe Courtney unseated three-term incumbent Republican Rob Simmons by only 82 votes.
 Courtney's chance at reelection increased when Simmons decided against a rematch.
 Former Naval Submarine Base New London base commander Sean Sullivan was the Republican candidate.
 Third-party challengers included former State Department Of Environmental Protection scientist G. Scott Deshefy for the Green Party and Todd Vachon for the Socialist Party, running as a write-in candidate.